Dave Bass: Return to music

 No Boundaries was played nationally and internationally, with a 15-week span on the JazzWeek charts, peaking at #13.

 No Boundaries received positive reviews from critics for the composition and musical style.

 On July 11, 2021, Bass released The Trio Vol.1 featuring Kerry Kashiwagi on bass and Scott Gordon on drums.
 Chris Spector of the Midwest Record said Bass was "showing just how furious a jazzbo he can be as he leads his piano trio through a veritable wing ding of epic proportions."
 The album spent 13 weeks in the Top 50 on the national JazzWeek charts, peaking at #15.

 On July 17, 2022, Bass released The Trio Vol. 2 featuring the same lineup.
 Glide Magazine's Doug Collette remarked, "ranging from sources including Denny Zeitlin, Bud Powell, Andrew Hill and Bass himself (in four instances), spare takes on unorthodox material sound like an unending exposition of imagination; with consummate grace and alacrity, the musicians contour their motion through the twists and turns of convoluted material commencing so emphatically with Annette Peacock’s”El Cordobes.”
 Bass invariably leads the charge with his assertive piano work, but he is otherwise hardly more authoritative or lithe of touch than his counterparts Kerry Kashiwagi and Scott Gordon on bass and drums respectively."

+On May 12, 2023, Bass released Trio Vol. 3 with the same personnel as Vol. 1 and 2 and received wide and sustained nation-wide radio play as shown its reaching #7 on JazzWeek, where it was in the top 20 for 10 weeks.